tier3guy/Fontify/README.md

 * Add custom icons/emojis to headers and panels.
 * Tweak scrollbars and UI components for a cleaner look.
 * Enable or disable the extension dynamically via commands.
+* Show or hide the emojis next to titles.

 ---